Gone are the days of solely relying on keywords to drive your PPC success.

 By applying this list you could tailor your ad copy and advertise loyalty discounts to these customers to prevent them from deserting your brand for a competitor:

-Unlike AdWords, Facebook has information on what users actually “Like” or follow, and in-depth data from users’ personal profiles.
+Unlike Google Ads, Facebook has information on what users actually “Like” or follow, and in-depth data from users’ personal profiles.

 The benefits of using social ads alongside search campaigns can be huge.